On the stability properties of power networks with time-varying inertia: Introduction

 To demonstrate the applicability and improve the intuition on the proposed analysis, we provide examples of power supply dynamics that fit within the presented framework and explain how the maximum allowable rate of inertia variation may be deduced for these cases.
 In addition, when linear power supply dynamics are considered, we show how the conditions can be efficiently verified by solving a suitable linear matrix inequality optimization problem.

 Our stability results are complemented by analytical results that demonstrate how single-bus inertia variations may induce unstable behaviour.
 In particular, we provide conditions such that for any, arbitrarily small, deviation from the equilibrium frequency at a single bus, there exist local inertia trajectories that result in substantial deviations in the power network frequency.
 The latter coincides with the definition of instability (e.g. \cite[Dfn.
-4.1]{haddad2011nonlinear}).
+4.1]{haddad2011nonlinear}). \an{These results confirm that inertia-induced instability is a fundamental, network-independent phenomenon rooted in frequency dynamics, offering insight into its underlying mechanisms.}

-Numerical simulations on the NPCC 140-bus system demonstrate the potentially destabilizing effects of varying inertia and validate our analytical results on a realistic setting.
+Numerical simulations on the NPCC 140-bus and the IEEE New York/New England 68-bus systems demonstrate the potentially destabilizing effects of varying inertia and validate our analytical results in a realistic setting.
 In particular, we demonstrate how varying virtual inertia, at a single or multiple buses, may induce large frequency oscillations and compromise the stability of the power network.
 The latter provides further motivation for the study and regulation of virtual inertia schemes.
 In addition, we present how the application of the proposed conditions yields a stable response.

 To the authors best knowledge, this is the first work that: \begin{enumerate}[(i)] \item Analytically studies the behaviour of power networks under varying inertia and proposes decentralized conditions on the local power supply dynamics and inertia trajectories such that stability is guaranteed. \item Demonstrates, under broadly applicable conditions, that single-bus inertia variations may induce large frequency fluctuations from any, arbitrarily small, frequency deviation from the equilibrium.
 Such behaviour is characterized as unstable. \end{enumerate}